How to Start a Clothing Business in India: Step-by-Step

 Step 6: Source Your Products or Materials

-Visit major textile hubs during the off-season for better deals.
+Identify and connect with reliable suppliers who can provide consistent quality at competitive prices for your clothing business.
+Visit major textile hubs to find reliable suppliers.
 For instance, Tirupur specializes in knitwear, Ludhiana in woollens, and Mumbai in fashion garments.

 Evaluation Criteria: